tiagofrepereira2012/bob.prepare_eyes_annotations/doc/examples.rst

   $ ./bin/gabor_graph.py
   $ ./bin/dct_ubm.py

-that perform more or less complicated face verification experiments.
+that perform more or less complicated face verification experiments using an *unbiased* evaluation protocol.
 Each experiment creates an ROC curve that contains the final verification result of the test.
 The generated files will be ``eigenface.png``, ``gabor_graph.png``, and ``dct_ubm.png``.